-here are some of the types of remarketing audience.
+here are some of the types of remarketing audiences.

 - People who visited your website and didn’t take any action.

-- People who took actions but didn’t complete their actions.
+- People who took action but didn’t complete their actions.

 - A lookalike audience to expand your campaign reach.

-- A custom list of email you may collect as leads,
+- A custom list of emails you may collect as leads,

 - A custom list of phone numbers.